prashant-kikani/prashant-kikani.github.io/_posts/2025-6-24-democratic-dilemma.markdown

 <br/>

-## Section 2: When Textbook Economics Meets Political Reality
+## When Textbook Economics Meets Political Reality

 Classic economic theory presents several constraints that should, in principle, limit this endless cycle of redistribution.
 However, as we see on the ground, these theoretical limits often fail to hold up against political cynicism and the slow grind of reality.